c-blake/procs/README.md

 ---------
 One feature more unique to `procs display` is its ASAP mode.
 For output styles with no sorting or merging, process rows are written to stdout as soon as the data is collected.
-This lowers user-perceived latency to "first output" by a very large multiple.
+This lowers user-perceived "latency to first output" by a very large multiple.
 That can help on a system that is struggling to make progress/give the `procs display` process CPU time.
 This ASAP style of flow also applies to `procs find --actions=kill`, for example, to send signals as